kubernetes/website/content/en/docs/concepts/workloads/controllers/job.md

 {{< note >}}
-When you specify both a success policy and some terminating policies such as `.spec.backoffLimit` and `.spec.podFailurePolicy`, once the Job meets both policies, the terminating policies are respected and a success policy is ignored.
+When you specify both a success policy and some terminating policies such as `.spec.backoffLimit` and `.spec.podFailurePolicy`, once the Job meets either policy, the job controller respects the terminating policy and ignores the success policy.
 {{< /note >}}

 ## Job termination and cleanup